fwrhine/EcoAssist/README.md

 ##### If you find this error ```standard_init_linux.go:211: exec user process caused "no such file or directory"```:

 Try checking the line ending type of the file ```entrypoint.sh```.
-If type is CLRF, change to LF.
+If type is CRLF, change to LF.

 ![image](./LF.jpg?raw=true)